yjyun97/cluster_inf_multiple/README.md

 ### Summary

-This repository contains the codes used for producing the empirical results in the paper "Selective inference for multiple pairs of clusters after K-means clustering" (authors: Youngjoo Yun and Yinqiu He), available at [to be filled in].
+This repository contains the codes used for producing the empirical results in the paper "Selective inference for multiple pairs of clusters after K-means clustering" (authors: Youngjoo Yun and Yinqiu He), available at [https://arxiv.org/abs/2405.16379](https://arxiv.org/abs/2405.16379).

 ### Citations